Guidelines

 What’s allowable and unallowable?

 An allowable cost is a cost that can be charged or assigned to a sponsored program.
-The University of Texas at Dallas follows the following policy which outlines the allowable costs for grants, contracts, and sub‐awards.
+The University of Texas at Dallas follows the following Unallowable cost policy which outlines the unallowable costs for grants, contracts, and sub‐awards.
 This policy follows cost accounting standards as prescribed in 2 CFR Part 220(Uniform Guidance) and The University of Texas at Dallas Expenditure of Funds policy – UTDBP3097.

 These policies are the basic criteria to determine direct costs on federally sponsored projects.
 Regardless of the funding agency, costs for sponsored programs are based on answering the following questions: